CMS Part D 2014 Standard Benefit Model Plan Details

 Out-of-Pocket Threshold: will decrease from $4,750 to $4,550 in 2014

-Coverage Gap (donut hole): begins once you reach your Medicare Part D plan’s initial coverage limit ($2,970 in 2013) and ends when you spend a total of $4,750 in 2013.
-In 2013, Part D enrollees will continue receive a 52.5% discount on the total cost of their brand-name drugs while in the donut hole.
+Coverage Gap (donut hole): begins once you reach your Medicare Part D plan’s initial coverage limit ($2,850 in 2014) and ends when you spend a total of $4,550 in 2014.
+In 2014, Part D enrollees will continue to receive a 52.5% discount on the total cost of their brand-name drugs while in the donut hole.
 The 50% discount paid by the brand-name drug manufacturer will still apply to getting out of the donut hole, however the additional 2.5% paid by your Medicare Part D plan will not count toward your TrOOP.
-Enrollees will pay a maximum of 79% co-pay on generic drugs while in the coverage gap.
+Enrollees will pay a maximum of 72% co-pay on generic drugs while in the coverage gap.

 Out-of-Pocket Threshold - This is the Total Out-of-Pocket Costs including the Donut Hole.

 +(($2850-$310)*25%) (Initial Coverage)

 +(($6455-$2850)*100%) (Cov.
 Gap)

 = $4,550 (Maximum Out-Of-Pocket Cost prior to Catastrophic Coverage - excluding plan premium)

 Total Estimated Covered Part D Drug Out-of-Pocket Spending including the Coverage Gap Discount (NON-LIS) See note (2).